BurnySc2/sc2-planner/README.md

 Prettify all .ts files:

 `prettier --write "**/*.ts"`

 # TODO

-Tasks that still need to be done:
+Tasks that still need to be done, also see [issues page](https://github.com/BurnySc2/sc2-planner/issues):

 -   Change Website icon
 -   Improve GUI looks
 -   Add SALT encoding and decoding
 -   Grey out actions / icons that are currently not available (locked by techtree)